The best fairway woods ever discussion is a crapshoot. Hey, we're Honest Golfers, after all. 🙂

 The torque is lower.
 There are both mid-low spin and mid-stiff bend which gives you more control and stability on the green.
 The sole weighting is adjustable.
 As a result, you can control the spin and the trajectory at which you hit the ball.

-As far available flexes are regular, stiff, light, women’s and x-stiff.
+As far available flexes are regular, stiff, light, women’s clubs and x-stiff.
 You can also select the shaft material from the Mitsubishi Tensei AV Blue that weighs 70 grams, the Project X that is Even Flow Green that weighs (40 grams/50 grams/60 grams), Project X HZRDUS Smoke (70 grams) and the Project X HZRDUS (80 grams).

 An HONEST Review